jeanmathieupotvin/hydria.dev/README.md

 4. Integrate latest version of manifest.
 5. Translate website to English.
 6. Make EJS builder more intelligent, so that it can properly compile all sub-directories in `src/views`.
+7. Restructure `src/views` and anchors in views to better match a bilingual routing structure.